 KPN may, at its discretion, elect to defer all or part of any payment of interest on the Securities.
-See "Terms and Conditions of the Securities-Optional Interest Deferral".
-While the deferral of payment of interest continues, KPN is not prohibited from making payments on any instrument ranking senior to the Securities and in such event, the Holders are not entitled to claim immediate payment of interest so deferred.
-While the deferral of payment of interest continues, the Holders are not entitled to claim immediate payment of interest so deferred either if KPN makes payments on instruments ranking pari passu with or junior to the Securities where KPN is obliged under the terms of such instruments to make such payments.
+See "Terms and Conditions of the Euro Securities - Optional Interest Deferral" and "Terms and Conditions of the Sterling Securities - Optional Interest Deferral", respectively.
+While the deferral of payment of interest continues, KPN is not prohibited from making payments on any instrument ranking senior to the relevant Securities and in such event, the Holders are not entitled to claim immediate payment of interest so deferred.
+While the deferral of payment of interest continues, the Holders are not entitled to claim immediate payment of interest so deferred either if KPN makes payments on instruments ranking pari passu with or junior to the relevant Securities where KPN is obliged under the terms of such instruments to make such payments.